AIMultipleAIMultiple

 • Establish clear legal frameworks to regulate government use and prevent unauthorized surveillance.

-• Require written consent when facial recognition data is collected in non-public contexts.
+• Require written consent before collecting facial recognition data in non-public contexts.

 • Implement transparency measures, such as audits and regular reporting on deployments.